pankalog/TeltonikaLegacyCodecSupport/README.md

 To use, change the variables found within index.ts.
 If setup properly, OpenRemote will transmit the messages to the OpenRemote MQTT Broker.

+# Description

+To allow support of all devices within OpenRemote, a new server has been developed.
+When the server receives properly-formatted and sequenced data, according to **Teltonika's Codec 8 and 8E** documentation, the server will then connect with a unique MQTT client ID to the specified MQTT broker, sending the contents of the UDP Codec 8 payload formatted in the same way as a [Codec JSON](https://wiki.teltonika-gps.com/view/Codec_JSON), MQTT payload message.

+In this way, this server serves as an adapter between older devices with no support for MQTT and/or Codec JSON to the more recent transmission protocol and codec, assuring maximum compatibility of OpenRemote with the entirety of the product-line of Teltonika Telematics.

+# Format

+The server allows for Teltonika devices to connect using Codec 8 and 8E protocols.
+Any data that is sent to the server is sent via MQTT to any server and topic the user selects in Teltonika's [Codec JSON](https://wiki.teltonika-gps.com/view/Codec_JSON) format.
+Different devices use different UUIDs as the client ID.

+# How it works

+The index file is the main developer interface for the server.
+The UDPServerManager is an EventEmitter, and the events emitted are where the MQTT messages are constructed and sent to the MQTT broker.

+Here is a description of what each `UdpServerManager` event is:

+* `message`: `imei, uuid, content` :  When a `message` event is emitted, the device with `imei` and `uuid` has sent a data packet, which is of type `ProtocolParser`.
+Using that class, you can check the metadata of the packet to ensure it contains data the user requires.

+* `connected`: `imei, uuid`: A device with the `imei` has connected, and it has been assigned with `uuid`.
+Used for creating a connection to the MQTT broker using the `uuid` as a client ID

+* `disconnected`: `imei`: The device with `imei` has disconnected.

+# Libraries

+* [`complete-teltonika-parser`](https://github.com/TimeLord2010/TeltonikaParser): used to parse Teltonika payloads and conduct all necessary checks and data parsing from the devices.

+* [`mqtt`](https://github.com/mqttjs/MQTT.js): MQTT.js used for interfacing to the MQTT broker

+* [`moment`](https://github.com/moment/moment): Used for timestamp manipulation, for correct payload formatting

+* [`net`](https://github.com/sleeplessinc/net): Used for creating the UDPServer

+* `crypto`: Used for generating UUIDs.

+* `events`: Used for extending the EventEmitter

 ## Features

 1. Compatibility is based solely on npm package `complete-teltonika-parser`, the base of this package